The most beautiful walks to do in Naples, from Vomero to the promenade, passing through the historic center.

 Via dei Mille, via Filangieri and via Chiaia are three of the more elegant and rich streets of the city, among the most frequented even for those who want to go shopping in high fashion shops.
 The most famous are the large boutique of Louis Vitton and the jewelry of Bulgari, obligatory stages for high quality purchases.
 Along Via dei Mille you can also stop at the PAN, the Palazzo delle Arti in Naples which hosts various contemporary and non-contemporary art exhibitions, by local and international artists, almost always with free admission.

-Traveling via Filangieri, where you can stop by Prey, you get to via Chiaia, a street that is full of clothes and shoes shops, but also of local street food, bars and ice cream parlors.
+Traveling via Filangieri, where you can stop by Prada, you get to via Chiaia, a street that is full of clothes and shoes shops, but also of local street food, bars and ice cream parlors.
 Along the route is the Ponte di Chiaia, built in the 1636, which connects the area with the hill of Pizzofalcone (but currently the lift is out of use), while in a cross street there is the famous Pizzeria Brandi, where the pizza margherita is said to have been born.
 At the end of the road you come out in the famous Piazza del Plebiscito.

 Address: via dei Mille, via Filangieri, via Chiaia - 80121 Naples